ali-andrews/WDI-PROJECT-ONE/README.md

 correctAnswer: 0},

-Who Wants to Be a Millionaire Materials
+Who Wants to Be a Millionaire Materials:

 The sounds and images used for Who Wants to Be a Millionaire, are not mine nor do I claim any involvement in their creation.
 The materials are used under Fair Use for academic and educational purpose, and should not be redistributed otherwise without permission from their creators.